Developer Guidelines

 appeal to a wider audience.
 Please bear in mind that when including multiple languages, the

-game should either detect the browser language, or give players the opportunity to choose
+game should either detect the browser language, or give players the opportunity to choose a

-or instructions in a language they did not choose.
+instructions in a language they did not choose.

-4.3 No-Text Optio
+4.3 No-Text Option

 Alternatively, you can choose to employ universal icons (Play icon, Pause icon, Home icon)

-5. Key informatio
+5. Key Information

 For proper integration of the game into our content management system and to ensure

-visibility in our catalog, developers must provide the following
+visibility in our catalog, developers must provide the following.

-5.1 Thumbnail
+5.1 Thumbnails

 Thumbnails are a visual representation of your game and provide an important first